radiolab81/AMWaveSynth/README.md

 Audiostream (8Bit,25kSPS) from port 1234 is AM modulated on 603kHz, a 2nd station with audio from port 1235 will be generated on 828 kHz....

-RF out is on port 12345 with 10 MSPS and can be transmitted using fl2k_tcp, for example, as follows:
+RF out is fixed on port 12345 with 10 MSPS and can be transmitted using fl2k_tcp, for example:

 `fl2k_tcp -a 127.0.0.1 -p 12345 -s 10000000`

-Audio modulation can be created with programs like ffmpeg:
+Audio modulation signal can be created with programs like ffmpeg:

 `ffmpeg -re -i URL_station_1  -af "lowpass=f=4500, volume=0.8, acompressor=threshold=-10dB:ratio=4"   -f u8 -ar 25000 -ac 1 udp://127.0.0.1:1234 &`